HOW TO SPEND TWO WEEKS IN SWITZERLAND

 You can also enjoy several outdoor activities, such as hiking, biking, and swimming, depending on the season.
 The lake and the surrounding mountains offer plenty of opportunities to explore the natural beauty of Switzerland and create unforgettable memories.

-Overall, a day trip to Lake Thun and Thun from Interlaken is a great way to experience the natural beauty and cultural richness of Switzerland and create unforgettable memories.
-Enjoy your trip to Lake Thun and Thun!
+A day trip to Lake Thun and Thun from Interlaken is a great way to experience the natural beauty and cultural richness of Switzerland and create unforgettable memories.

 LAKE BRIENZ & BRIENZ & BRIENZER ROTHORN